Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Credit card masking rule and email masking rule in Azure
         - `SQL database from resources || dynamic data masking under security`
             - This setting will automatically detect the variables from a database that can be masked and offers recommendations
-            - You can also do this manually by clicking `add mask`, select the table, column
+            - You can also do this manually by clicking `add mask`, select the table, column - then you can click add and save